 Keep in mind that some defamatory statements are only made more public if you respond to them.
 Responding to the statement might create a public controversy, thus making the statement more popular.
 However, in some cases ignoring the statement is not an option.
 If the statement is only going to cause more trouble in the future then you must report it.

-Contact the Bader Law Firm for Advice and Representation
+Contact Bader Scott Injury Lawyers for Advice and Representation

-If you have been defamed on the internet, contact the attorneys at the Bader Law Firm in Atlanta, Georgia, and tackle the issue before it gets out of hand.
+If you have been defamed on the internet, contact the attorneys at Bader Scott Injury Lawyers in Atlanta, Georgia, and tackle the issue before it gets out of hand.
 Our experienced personal injury attorneys in Atlanta, GA will help you understand your rights and options establish liability in your claim.
 If you prevail in your claim, you can recover compensation for any damages caused by defamatory statement.